-Bengal tiger, Panthera tigris, are listed as endangered animals on the IUCN list.
+Bengal tiger Panthera tigris is listed as endangered wild animals on the IUCN list.